CausalRAG2: Hierarchical Causal Knowledge Graph Design for RAG: Algorithm Details of CausalRAG2

 \paragraph{Hierarchical Partitioning.} We employ the Leiden algorithm \cite{traagLouvainLeidenGuaranteeing2019} to maximize the modularity $Q$ of the partition.
 We recursively apply this partitioning to build bottom-up levels $H_1, \dots, H_L$, stopping when the summary of a module fits within a single context window.

 \paragraph{Causal Gates.} The prompt we used to build causal gates is shown in \cref{Fig:app_prompt_causal_gate}.
 Constructing causal gates via exhaustive pairwise verification across all modules results in a quadratic time complexity $O(N^2)$, where $N$ is the total number of modules.
 Consequently, as the hierarchy depth scales, this becomes computationally prohibitive for LLM-based verification.
 To address this, we implement a \textbf{Top-Down Hierarchical Pruning} strategy that constructs gates layer-by-layer, from the coarsest semantic level ($H_L$) down to $H_1$.
-The core intuition leverages \textbf{the transitivity of causality}: if a causal link is established between two parent modules, it implicitly covers the causal flow between their respective sub-trees (see full algorithm in \cref{app:alg_pruning}).
+The strategy exploits the structure of the unified edge space $\mathcal{E}_{\text{uni}}$ (in \cref{eq:unified}): when two parent modules are already gate-connected, a path between their children exists via the parent gate plus hierarchical edges, so verifying additional child-pair gates yields no new traversal reachability (see full algorithm in \cref{app:alg_pruning}).

-The pruning process follows three key rules: \begin{enumerate} \item \textbf{Layer-wise Traversal:} We iterate from top ($L$) (usually sparse) to bottom ($1$) (usually dense). \item \textbf{Intra-layer Verification:} We first identify causal connections between modules within the current layer. \item \textbf{Inter-layer Look-Ahead Pruning:} When searching for connections between a module $u$ (current layer) and modules in the next lower layer ($l-1$), we prune the search space by: \begin{itemize} \item Excluding $u$'s own children (handled by hierarchical inclusion). \item \textbf{Excluding children of modules already causally connected to $u$.} If $u \to v$ is established, we assume the high-level connection covers the relationship, skipping individual checks for $Children(v)$. \end{itemize} \end{enumerate}
+The pruning process follows three key rules: \begin{enumerate} \item \textbf{Layer-wise Traversal:} We iterate from top ($L$) (usually sparse) to bottom ($1$) (usually dense). \item \textbf{Intra-layer Verification:} We first identify causal connections between modules within the current layer. \item \textbf{Inter-layer Look-Ahead Pruning:} When searching for connections between a module $u$ (current layer) and modules in the next lower layer ($l-1$), we prune the search space by: \begin{itemize} \item Excluding $u$'s own children (handled by hierarchical inclusion). \item \textbf{Excluding children of modules already gate-connected to $u$}, since the parent gate plus hierarchical edges already span $u$ to those children in $\mathcal{E}_{\text{uni}}$. \end{itemize} \end{enumerate}

-This strategy ensures that we only expend computational resources on discovering subtle, granular causal links that were not captured at higher levels, effectively \textbf{reducing the complexity from quadratic to near-linear} in practice.
+This strategy reduces construction complexity from quadratic to near-linear in practice while preserving traversal reachability over the unified edge space.